Enoch-Tadesse/Calendar/README.md

 # Calendar
-A C++ program that displays calendar both in Gregorian and Ethiopian.
+A C++ program that displays calendar both in Gregorian and Ethiopian simultaneously.
 Contact me:
-Telegram - @the_CS_huy
+Telegram - @the_CS_guy
 Github - https://github.com/Enoch-Tadesse